-4.10-1(d) is not applicable as mitigation to the Project because the specific Site is essentially within 100 feet of the eastern boundary of the overall Master Plan site and already contains a buffer of trees between the Site and the homes on Joaquin Road.
+4.10-1(d) is not applicable as mitigation to the Project because the Town determined that the 100 foot buffer only applied to the golf course and that mitigation measure was satisfied when the golf course was built.

 4.10-1(e) is not applicable as mitigation to the Project because it focuses on the golf course, which has already been constructed.